Build configurable CLI tools easily in Python

 - Plugin-type system for handling alternate UIs (such as curses or even a web UI)

-- Usable completion support for user input
+- Simple line editor with completion support for user input

 - Abstracts some of the argparse complexity